SelecTree: Tree Detail

 Longevity 50 to 150 years.

-Leaves Round, Light Green, Gold, Deciduous.
+Leaves Round, Light Green, Golden or Yellow or Orange, Deciduous.

 Flowers Showy.
 Fragrant Yellow or White.
 Flowers in Summer.
 Has perfect flowers (male and female parts in each flower).

 Gray or Mostly Green Capsule, Small (0.25 - 0.50 inches), fruiting in Fall.